Becky Sharp: Critical

 Vanity Fair was the first major novel to have a governess, whether a heroine or an anti-heroine, as its main character.
 They had always been in the background, but Sharp was the first time a governess' ambitions to break out of her limited society were placed centre stage.
 Sharp's orphan status reflected a common theme in writers of the period; as Kathryn Hughes notes, for Emily Morton from Amy Herbert, Charlotte Brontë's eponymous character from Jane Eyre, and Jane Fairfax from Emma, their positions as orphans are central to the books' subsequent plots.
 Similarly central are their roles as governesses, but whereas for Emily and the two Janes it symbolised class distinctions and the gap between the governess and her employers, for Sharp it was a means of role reversal.

 Unlike Jane Eyre, Sharp is aware of the ways of the world from a very young age.
 Henkle suggests that Sharp, with her carefree and radical approach to social barriers, is symbolic of the change that Victorian society was undergoing in the mid-19th century.
 There was greater fluidity than ever before as a result of the massively increased wealth among the middle class as a result of the Industrial Revolution, and this fluidity allowed the courtesan to flourish in the Regency era.
 (Note: Courtesans during the Regency, says Frazee, "could attain a social position rivalling women more legitimately associated with the great men of the period.
 She might have a box at the opera, whence young men of position would make pilgrimages from the universities to receive an introduction", while R. J. White said that these boxes were the equivalent of "shop windows for their charms".
-Courtesans held annual balls known as "the Ball of the Fashionable Impures" or the "Cyprians' Ball" in the Argyle Rooms.
+Courtesans held annual balls known as "the Ball of the Fashionable Impures" or the "Cyprians' Ball" in the Argyll Rooms.
 Frazee suggests that, to the mid-Victorian reader, "the Regency courtesan must have seemed ... a characteristic embodiment of a radically different world".)